Call 911 from any phone

 Prescription Safety Glasses

-The steps to obtain prescriptions safety glasses are outline below.
+The steps to obtaining prescription safety glasses are outlined below.

-- Bring the form back to Chad Skemp (Chemistry Business Office, room 1123) and he will complete the purchase with a dept. credit card
+- Email the form you receive at your appointment to Emily Bennin (email@example.com), and she will complete the purchase with a department credit card

 Pistoia Alliance Chemical Safety Library